niteoweb/pyramid_favicon/README.rst

 ===================

 ``pyramid_favicon``	is an add-on for handling favicons in your Pyramid project.
-Normally, favicons are located on the root directory of a web site.
-However, with this add-on, it is possible to specify a different location for your favicon via a custom config setting.
+Normally, the favicon.ico file is located on the root directory of a web site (e.g. /myproject_root/favicon.ico).
+However, with this add-on, it is possible to specify a different location of favicon.ico via a custom config setting (e.g. /myproject_root/some/other/location/favicon.ico).